 - Visiting the Homebound: Deacons are assigned “Care Partners” with whom they maintain regular contact (visits, cards and phone calls).
 This important ministry allows us to receive the wisdom and be aware of the concerns and joys of our members who can no longer attend church.

 - Providing Meals for Life Events: Deacons offer meals and other assistance to people whose lives are complicated by illness, a new baby, a move or other milestones.

 - Bringing Flowers: Deacons deliver flowers from the Sunday worship service every week to those who are ill, recovering from surgery or grieving.
 We also bring blooming plants to our Care Partners several times a year.

 - Celebrating Christmas with Cookies: Deacons organize volunteers to bake Christmas cookies and package them in tins for delivery to our Care Partners, new members, and families with new babies and church staff.

-If you or someone you know is in need of care or assistance through a meal, flowers, transportation or just a visit from a Christian friend, please contact the Deacon Moderator or the Director of Congregational Care through the church office at 847-256-3010 or via e-mail at the fpcw office.
-If you would like to help us occasionally by providing transportation or meals, please let us know!
+If you or someone you know is in need of care or assistance through a meal, flowers, transportation or just a visit from a Christian friend, please contact the Director of Congregational Care through the church office at 847-256-3010 or via e-mail at the fpcw office.

 Presbyterians choose, through nominations and elections, those who will guide the local congregation.
 A nominating committee presents a slate of officers for election to the congregation at the annual meeting held in the spring.
 A new nominating committee is also elected at the annual meeting.
 It’s an exciting time as we search for a variety of individuals with gifts and talents to share.